-Below is a summary of the public holidays on South Korea for 2023, with links to help you learn more about the background behind each public holiday.
+Below is a summary of the Korean National Holidays for 2023, with links to help you learn more about the background behind each public holiday.

 South Korea is unusual compared with most other Asian countries as New Year’s Day and Christmas Day are actually Public Holidays.